Impact of Late Payment on CIBIL Score_WC

 Late payments can have several detrimental effects on a borrower's credit score and future ability to get credit.
 Following are some of the possible effects of late payments:

-What is “Day Past Due” (DPD)?
+What is 'Day Past Due' (DPD)?

 Tips to Maintain a Good Credit History

-2. Use a datebook or reminder system: To help you remember when payments are due, mark the dates for all your bills on a calendar and/or set up a phone or email reminders.
+2. Use a datebook or reminder system: To help you remember when payments are due, mark the dates for all your bills on a calendar and/or set up phone or email reminders.

 Summary

-Also Read: Importance of CIBIL Score and Tips to Improve it
+Also Read: Importance of CIBIL Score and Tips to Improve It

 DISCLAIMER: